Life in Limbo: I Was in 8th Grade When I Learned I Was Undocumented

 Through months of these promises, the temporary spending bills, personal stories told, and undocumented activists arrested, Congress has not made any progress in working toward passing a clean DREAM Act.

 A ruling Tuesday by a federal judge in New York, requiring the administration to fully restore the program, does little to alleviate the uncertainty because it doesn’t prevent the Trump Administration from rescinding it in the future.

-In fact, as we approach the March 5th deadline that Trump had set to end DACA, and as Congress this week debates our fate, it only adds to the uncertainty.
+In fact, as we approach the March 5 deadline that Trump had set to end DACA, and as Congress this week debates our fate, it only adds to the uncertainty.

 It’s not a new concept for me.